نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-The Mersin Chal Cemetery is located on the southern banks of the Esperu River, southwest of Telajim village in Mehdishahr city, within the Semnan Province.
-It is situated on the southern slopes of the Eastern Alborz Mountains, between the desert regions and the central Iranian plateau to one side and northern and northeastern Iran on the other.
-This cemetery is located in a region rich in environmental resources.
-It lies along the ancient East-West communication routes, known as the Great Khorasan Road.
-The absolue chronology analysis reveals that this cemetery dates back to the Achaemenid, Seleucid, and Parthian periods.
-This cemetery is highly significant as it represents the first Achaemenid site excavated in the Semnan region.
-It highlights the Achaemenid Empire's dynamic on a regional scale.
-Its importance is further emphasized by its proximity to the area of the Qumis civilization.
-In this regard, one of the aims of the third season of archaeological excavations at the Mersin Chal cemetery was to identify and investigate burial practices and conduct studies in biological anthropology.
-This study aimed to estimate age, determine sex, and identify indigenous and non-indigenous individuals buried in this cemetery through bioarchaeological research.
-To achieve these objectives, the following questions were raised: 1-What methods were used to estimate the age and determine the sex of individuals buried in this cemetery? -How can one distinguish between indigenous and non-indigenous people?
-In response to the questions raised, the study utilized the analytical-laboratory approach of 87Sr/86Sr stable isotope analysis on tooth enamel samples taken from human remains found in 12 of the 49 excavated graves at the Mersin Chal cemetery, alongside SPSS statistical techniques.
-Analysis of stable strontium isotope ratios in the adult human skeletons, both male and female, from the Mersin Chal cemetery suggests that this site was most likely used by an indigenous community during the latter half of the first millennium BC.
+The Mersin Chal Cemetery lies on the southern bank of the Esperu River, southwest of Telajim village in Mehdishahr city, Semnan Province.
+It is situated on the southern slopes of the Eastern Alborz Mountains, between the desert regions and the Central Iranian Plateau on one side and northern and northeastern Iran on the other.
+It lies along the ancient east-west communication route, known as the Great Khorasan Road.
+Absolute chronology analysis indicates that the cemetery dates to the Achaemenid, Seleucid, and Parthian periods.
+This cemetery is highly significant, as it represents the first Achaemenid site excavated in the Semnan region.
+It highlights the Achaemenid Empire’s dynamics on a regional scale.
+Its importance is further underscored by its proximity to the Qumis civilization.
+In this regard, one aim of the third season of archaeological excavations at the Mersin Chal cemetery was to identify and investigate burial practices and to conduct biological anthropology studies.
+This study aimed to estimate age at death, determine sex, and identify indigenous and non-indigenous individuals buried in the cemetery through bioarchaeological research.
+To achieve these objectives, the following questions were posed: (1) What methods were used to estimate age and determine sex of individuals buried in this cemetery?
+(2) How can indigenous and non-indigenous individuals be distinguished?
+To address these questions, the study employed 87Sr/86Sr stable isotope analysis of tooth enamel samples from human remains in 12 of the 49 excavated graves at the Mersin Chal cemetery, along with SPSS statistical techniques.
+Analysis of stable strontium isotope ratios in adult male and female skeletons from the Mersin Chal cemetery suggests that an indigenous community most likely used the site during the latter half of the first millennium BC.

 کلیدواژهها [English]